 General Meeting of Shareholders

-held once a year to adopt the income statement and balance sheet, decide on dividend, elect a Board of Directors and auditors and decide on their remuneration.
-The number of shareholders on December 31, 2017 was 3,136.
+The number of shareholders on December 31, 2018 was 2,881.
 The total number of shares was 8,218,611.
 All shares have an equal right to participate in the company’s assets and profits.
-Information on shareholders, voting rights and the Articles of Association is presented in the annual report on pages 70–77.
+Information on shareholders, voting rights and the Articles of Association is presented in the annual report on pages 70–73.

-The main task of the Nomination Committee is to propose to the Annual General Meeting candidates for the Board of Directors, Chairman of the Board and auditors and their fees.
+The main task of the Nomination Committee is to propose candida-tes for the Board of Directors, Chairman of the Board and auditors and their fees to the Annual General Meeting.
 The Nomination Committee is also to propose a new Nomination Committee.

 Composition of the Board of Directors